 Detox is tough because meat is a powerful addiction that is socially acceptable and culturally sanctioned.
 Secreting toxins is wearying — so is withdrawal from other addicting chemicals.
 We are living and breathing chemical factories, walking bags of chemicals.

-Some very good news: craving for meat and meat byproducts metamorphoses into repulsion.
+Some very good news: craving for meat and meat byproducts metamorphoses into revulsion.

 Why are you vegans always so negative?